bushidocodes/nuclio-native/README.md

 ```
 ### Benchmarking with default runtime arguments

-We can then benchmark the performance of this function
+We can then benchmark the performance of this function.
+To do this, we will use `wrk`.

 ```
 wrk -c 36 -t 36 -d 10 http://172.17.0.1:43863